Science Park

 The park is composed of places for events and exhibitions, the Center for Scientific Dissemination and the Memory Center, which houses a large collection of books, documents and photos related to the history of public health in Brazil.
 The Boulevard, a wide lane surrounded by trees, connects the attractions of the Science Park.

-The complex is made up of 22 attractions, for all ages, with a focus on scientific dissemination and on the contributions of Instituto Butantan to public health.
+The complex has over 20 attractions, for all ages, with a focus on scientific dissemination and on the contributions of Instituto Butantan to public health.
 Among them are:

-Museums: the Biological Museum, Microbiology Museum, Terra Firme Exhibition Space, Emílio Ribas Public Health Museum, the upcoming Vaccine Museum and the History Museum, which is now being reformulated.
+Museums: Biological Museum, Vaccine Museum, Microbiology Museum, Historical Museum - Terra Firme Space, Emílio Ribas Public Health Museum

-Serpentarium: allows the observation of snakes from the Brazilian fauna in an environment similar to their natural habitat, including snakes used in the production of venom and non-venomous species.
+Serpentarium: allows the observation of snakes from the Brazilian fauna in an environment similar to their natural habitat, including snakes used in the production of antivenom and non-venomous species.

 Reptile House: listed by the Brazilian Council for the Defense of Historical, Archaeological, Artistic and Touristic Heritage (CONDEPHAAT), the Reptile House is open to public visitation to observe reptiles such as lizards and turtles.
 The space also allows for research on biodiversity, biology and conservation, as well as educational and cultural extension activities.